zylab-official/ZyRabbit/docs/rabbitmq-features/publish-acknowledgements.md

 ## Disable feature

 Publish confirm check will be performend if the `PublishConfirmTimeout` is set to `TimeSpan.Max`.
-To disable the  featulre, simply update the value of `RawRabbitConfiguration` accordingly.
+To disable the  featulre, simply update the value of `ZyRabbitConfiguration` accordingly.

 To disable publish acknowledge for a specific call, simple add appropriate value to the pipe context.